dolmatovDan/FinWise-AI/frontend/README.md

-  # FinWase AI Finance App
+  # FinWise AI Finance App

-  This is a code bundle for FinWase AI Finance App.
+  This is a code bundle for FinWise AI Finance App.
 The original project is available at https://www.figma.com/design/pbFgJ0GfAOMSir3iYTQJtT/FinWase-AI-Finance-App.

   ## Running the code